-Refer to OSPI's Continuous Learning 2020 publication for guidance on how to evaluate the district's overall readiness for providing continuous learning for all students.
+Refer to OSPI's publication Reopening Washington Schools 2020: District Planning Guide for guidance on how to evaluate the district's overall readiness to serve all students.
 Districts should incorporate principals of universal design in systems planning, to support access for all students, including migrant students.
 See Item 13 - State Service Delivery Plan for additional strategies and considerations for meeting individualized student academic and support needs.

-As cited in the Continuous Learning 2020 publication, services are to be implemented with compassion, communication, and common sense.
+As part of the reopening school process, services should be implemented with compassion, communication, and common sense.
 It is essential that local educational agencies develop and implement a plan to meet the academic, health, and social-emotional needs of migrant students.
-Districts will provide for continued learning for all migrant students and especially with newly arrived migrant students if a family has moved to a new district to begin their agricultural or fishing activities.
+Districts should consider all aspects of the migratory lifestyle conducted by students and families in determining the services to be provided as part of their reopening schools process.
+Especially with newly arrived migrant students who may have recently arrived to begin agricultural or fishing activities.